Blog

 The Verdict, if There is One

-The idea of a facelift before menopause isn’t crazy, but the term itself can be misleading.
+The idea of a facelift before menopause is not crazy, but the term itself can be misleading.
 Hormones do affect how tissue behaves, but they don’t decide who should have surgery or how long results will last.
 Menopause is not a strict deadline; tissue quality is what really matters.

-The better question is not “Should the surgery happen before menopause?” but rather “Is the tissue still healthy enough to respond well, and has visible change made surgery worthwhile?”
+The better question is not “Should the surgery happen before menopause?” but rather how to time surgery based on individual anatomy, tissue quality, and aesthetic goals.

 Posted In: Facelift